ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ﻿# RQL - Raven Query Language

-RQL, the Raven Query Language, is a SQL-like language used to retrieve the data from the server when queries are being executed.
+RQL, the Raven Query Language, is an SQL-like language used to retrieve the data from the server when queries are being executed.

 It is designed to expose externally the RavenDB query pipeline in a way that is easy to understand, easy to use, and not overwhelming to the user.